 Residential Life works along with the Office of Student Conduct and Conflict Resolution to assist in the adjudication process.
-As hearing officers, RDs are assigned cases that occur throughout campus where there are alleged violations of the Student Code of Conduct or Guide to Residence Life.
+As hearing officers, RDs are assigned cases that occur throughout campus where there are alleged violations of the Student Code of Conduct or Guide to Residence Hall Living.
 The student conduct process is one grounded in consistency, with a framework within which educational conversations occur.
 This framework also guides the decision making and sanctioning process for hearing officers.
 Inactive and active sanction options are available to hearing officers.
 Minimum sanction guidelines for alcohol and drug charges involve education coordinated through the Office of Prevention and Education.
 Northeastern utilizes Maxient database software to manage judicial records.

 Northeastern University is a vibrant campus year round.
 Our unique co-op structure contributes to a highly active summer environment.
-Traditionally, RDs serve in one of three primary summer positions or work on a designated special project over the course of the summer terms.
+Traditionally, RDs serve in one of three primary summer positions or work on a designated special project over the course of the summer terms:

 - Open Building Residence Director - RDs serving in this role coordinate the administration and assist the students in their residential communities.
 There are two academic summer session terms.
 Roughly 2,000 of the Northeastern student population lives on campus throughout the summer.

 - Conference Housing Coordinator- RDs serving in this role work along with the Conference Housing and External Events staff to serve conference guests housed in Northeastern residential facilities.
 Northeastern University campus welcomes approximately 10-15 conference groups with over 3000 guests each summer.
 The conference program at Northeastern has much momentum and continues to grow and expand.